 Trish is the Volunteer Representative on the Management Committee.
-She completed the Home-Start Cotswolds volunteer preparation course in December 2009 and has supported seven families in the North Cotswolds.
+She completed the Home-Start Cotswolds volunteer preparation course in December 2009 and has supported nine families in the North Cotswolds.
 Trish has three school-age children and draws on her own family experiences in her weekly visits.

 There are currently no vacancies.